 It is important that the massing of the buildings be scaled in such a way that it relates to the people living there and harmonizes with the area and its natural features.
 No unbroken expanse of building mass may exceed 35' in length on all side elevations and 25' on all front and rear elevations.
-If the maximum length is reached the wall line must step a minimum of 4'.
+When the maximum length is reached one of the following must occur: